1. IEEE Signal Processing Magazine

 For full details on Overview Articles, please go to: Overview Articles page

 When an EiC receives a special issue proposal, it is the EiC’s responsibility to send the proposal for vetting.
 For J-STSP and SPM, the EiC should send the proposal to the Senior Editorial Boards.
-For the regular transactions, the EiC should send the proposal to the Editorial Board.
+For the regular transactions, the EiC should send the proposal to the Publications Board.

 For jointly owned publications, the EiC should send the proposal to the editorial board of the publication for comments and feedback; afterward it should be submitted to the Steering Committee (SC) or Technical Liaison Committee (TLC) for final approval.